1/10/2016 0 Comments

 To trust the opportunity of night

 And the ill counsel of a desert place

 With the rich worth of your virginity.
 (II.i)

 And Helena corroborates this sentiment when she paints herself as Daphne chasing Apollo: a play on a Greek tale in which Apollo chased Daphne against her will.
-While not violent, Helena represents the unbridled sexual passion that became the subject of several tragic novels, such as Clarissa, The Scarlet Letter, and Tess of the D’Urbervilles.
+While not violent, Helena represents the unbridled sexual passion that became the subject of several tragic novels, such as Clarissa, and Tess of the D’Urbervilles.
 All without magic.

 While the comedy of this play is ever present, A Midsummer Night’s Dream strains towards tragedy, plucking the ills of young love that we see play out in Romeo and Juliet, and placing them in a protective space.
 So we can laugh at Helena chasing Demetrius, or Lysander’s cruelty towards Hermia, or Hermia and Helena’s heightened confrontation – but as we laugh at the jokes and the absurdities, we realize that we are laughing at ultimately tragic situations.
 And as Bottom realizes in his epiphany, it is tragedy or death that makes comedy more glorious.

 You can take away the comedy of this play and be left with an interesting musing on love, as Peter Sellars (not that one) demonstrated in his 2014 production at the Stratford Shakespeare Festival.
 But if you remove the tragedy or drama from this play, you are left with little more than the mechanicals’ production of Pyramus and Thisbe at the end of the play.